Common Social Security Disability Conditions

 You can have many different health problems—or a combination of health problems—and qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.

-But it’s easy to get overwhelmed by all the rules and lists of diseases from the Social Security Administration (SSA).
+But it’s easy to get overwhelmed by all the rules and lists of Social Security disability conditions from the Social Security Administration (SSA).

 When medical problems make it impossible for you to work and keep earning a paycheck, you’re dealing with too much stress already.

 Every case is different.
-Sorting through all the rules just adds more stress.
+Sorting through all the Social Security disability conditions just adds more stress.

 Go easy on yourself.
 Let attorney Merryl Jones figure out whether you have a disability case.